wawawawa2/UNIX-destroyer/README.md

 # ***THIS PROGRAM IS REALLY DANGEROUS AND DESTRUCTIVE!***
 ## IT CAN DELETE YOUR SYSTEM!
 ### DO NOT RUN THIS UNLESS YOU ARE IN A COMPLETELY ISOLATED AND SAFE ENVIRONMENT WITH NO IMPORTANT DATA!

 ****(MAKE SURE YOU ARE DOING EVERYTHING SAFELY AND CORRECTLY!)****

 ****I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS PROGRAM****

-****RUN THIS AT YOUR OWN RISK, MAKE SURE TO NOT RUN THIS ON REAL HARDWARE, AGAIN, I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS PROGRAM****
+****RUN THIS AT YOUR OWN RISK, MAKE SURE TO NOT RUN THIS ON REAL HARDWARE, AGAIN, I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS PROGRAM!****

 code:
 ```python
 # dont_run_this_code.py